Monday 8th October 2018.

 Reverse travelling today!

-The 81 bus took me to the harbour end of Lybster and I walked back to Dunbeath.
+The 81 bus took me to the harbour end of Lybster and I walked back towards the harbour before turning around to go back to Dunbeath.
 It seemed safer than trusting the sparse bus timetable, but while I was walking the right buses came past me, so I have a bit more confidence that the service exists.

-Temperatures are still low but today, it didn’t rain!
+Temperatures are still low but for a change, today it didn’t rain!

 Lybster has a golf club, football pitch, harbour, heritage centre, glass factory and more.
 Today all except the glass studio were closed,